 Norway have devised a programme aiming to support small rural grocery shops.
 This programme is called the Merkur programme.

-The Merkur programme is financed by the Ministry of Local Government and Modernization and receives 48 million NOK per year (2018).
+The Merkur programme is financed by the Ministry of Local Government and Modernization and receives about 60 million NOK per year (2019).
 Its prime focus is retailers in areas with population decline and long distances to other retail opportunities.
 Many of these retailers are in delicate financial situations for lack of regular or sufficient cash flow.

 The programme has the following goals:

-a) To facilitate the maintenance of good quality service provision;
+To facilitate the maintenance of good quality service provision.

-b) To ensure access to a grocery store near homes;
+To ensure access to a grocery store near homes.

 It offers competence to retailers through 10 counsellors located all over the country and these fulfil a range of services aiming to support business development.
 Advice can be provided on how to obtain better bulk prices when ordering products, how to choose products, devise new product or service offerings.
 It extends to cooperation with existing private and public organisations like postal services or betting (Norsk Tipping) and tourist information services.
 Often, Merkur counsellors help the retailers by mobilizing the community to support the local shop by sufficient purchases to try and counterbalance the attraction exerted by shopping centres in nearby towns and cities.